Bright Light UFO Over Illinois: Five Orbs Break Away, Recombine In The Sky For Hours

 Which soon became five separate objects.

-From the MUFON report: “I saw a big orb with five little orbs inside.
+“I saw a big orb with five little orbs inside.
 I tried to take a video, but it was too far out there to zoom in on for a video.
 I kept looking at it through a zoomed picture and it kept breaking up into five smaller orbs, then three, then two, and then reassembled itself into one big orb.
 I then noticed an orb by it detach itself and then sporadically went left of the orb and then vanished.
 The object was in my sight for about two hours and then slowly vanished behind the treeline of my house.”

 The UFO witness later uploaded her report on December 18.
 She also posted five photos of what she observed.